savanibharat/justamonad-tutorials/justamonad-tutorials-collectors/Collectors-ReadMe.md

 # Complete Guide to `Collectors`.

 1. Basics
-   1. What is `Collector` interface and why is it important?
+   1. Understand `Collector` interface and its importance
    2. Understand the internal working of the `Collector` by implementing the `ArrayList` collector
-   3. Understanding `Transaction` class
+   3. Understand `Transaction` class
 2. Collecting data to the `List` interface
    1. `Collectors.toList()`
    2. `Collectors.toUnmodifiableList()`